Perspective: non-Hermitian physics in magnetic systems: Purely Magnonic Systems

 In the vicinity of an EP, magnon spectral features can be drastically modified \cite{Tser2020}, which, in turn, can affect the the properties routinely probed in spintronics setups, such as, e.g., spin conductivity and spin diffusion length.
 However, the systems discussed so far display EPs only at isolated momenta, i.e., finite momenta in the Brillouin zone (BZ) or at the BZ's center, i.e., $|\mathbf{k}|=0$, corresponding to the long-wavelength limit of magnetization dynamics.
 It is not likely that the presence of a single EP will influence system’s properties, such as, e.g., transport coefficients, that depend on integrals over a large number of momenta.
 A recent work showed that a multitude of EPs in the Brillouin zone can emerge in systems with higher dimensionality, e.g., a van der Waals bilayer, when the balance between gain and loss of the layers is conveniently tuned~\cite{Li2022}.
 It is not yet clear how the presence of EPs can affect, e.g., spin transport.
 To gain insights on this issue, future studies should address the inclusion of non-Hermitian spectral singularities in the Green's function formalism of spin transport.

 The non-Hermitian nature of the LLG magnetization dynamics has a profound effect not only on its spectral singularities, but also on its topological phases.
 Magnetic systems have been extensively explored as potential platforms for realizing bosonic analogs of the topological band structures that have become ubiquitous in electronic systems~\cite{McClarty}.
 Most of the theoretical proposals, however, have relied on Hermitian models, due to the lack of a framework for addressing dissipative topological phases.
-While non-Hermitian topological theories have emerged only relatively recently, this field has gained very strong momentum over the past few years~\cite{kawabata2019symmetry,gong2018topological,ashida2020non,bender2007making} and has the potential to shed light on the topological properties of open systems, including magnonic ones.
+While non-Hermitian topological theories have emerged only relatively recently, this field has gained very strong momentum over the past few years~\cite{Kawabata2019,Gong2018,ashida2020non,Bender2007} and has the potential to shed light on the topological properties of open systems, including magnonic ones.

-To avoid ambiguities, it is important to remark that non-Hermitian Hamiltonians have emerged in some early works on topological magnonic phases, see, e.g., Refs.~[\onlinecite{Shindou2013}] and~[\onlinecite{Shindou2014}].
+To avoid ambiguities, it is important to remark that non-Hermitian Hamiltonians have emerged in some early works on topological magnonic phases\cite{Shindou2013, Shindou2014}, as well as in the theory of antiferromagnetic magnonics~\cite{Proskurin2017, Daniels2018}.
 This is because a generic $N \times N$ bosonic Bogoliubov-de-Gennes (BdG) Hamiltonian $\mathcal{H}_{\text{BdG}}$ has to be diagonalized by a paraunitary matrix that preserves the canonical bosonic commutation relations, which amounts to the diagonalization of the non-Hermitian matrix $\mathcal{H}_{\text{nH}}=\sigma_{3} \mathcal{H}_{\text{BdG}}$, with

 To identify the topological phase of the Hamiltonian $\mathcal{H}_{\text{nH}}$, one needs to invoke the theory of non-Hermitian topological classifications, while neglecting particle-hole symmetry~\cite{Kawabata2019,kondo}.
 The latter is meaningless in a system of free bosons obeying Bose-Einstein statistics, i.e., no state is fully occupied and, thus, the concept of filling magnon energy bands up to a given energy level does not make sense.
 Importantly, if the system of free bosons is energy-conserving, i.e., $\mathcal{H}_{\text{BdG}}=\mathcal{H}^{\dagger}_{\text{BdG}}$, the Hamiltonian $\mathcal{H}_{\text{nH}}$ is pseudo-Hermitian and displays a real energy spectrum.